boku7/BokuLoader/README.md

 ## Usage
 1. Start your Cobalt Strike Team Server with or without a profile.
+2. The Artifact Kit is now part of the Arsenal Kit.
-2. Unless you only generate RAW payloads, set the stagesize to 412256 in `build_arsenal_kit.sh` located in the Arsenal Kit.
-Note that recently this kit contains the Artifact Kit.
+Unless you only generate RAW payloads, set the stagesize to 412256 in `arsenal-kit/kits/artifact/build.sh`
 ![](/images/changeStagesize.png)
 3. Load the `dist-template/artifact.cna` Aggressor script.
 ![](/images/loadArtifact.png)